 The Equal Opportunity and Non-Discrimination Grievance Committee shall have three (3) members.
-Of the three members, one shall be a member of the non-academic staff.
+Of the three members, one shall be a member of the faculty, and one shall be a member of the non-academic staff.
 If the Respondent raises academic freedom as a defense to the allegations, either during the investigation or as part of the appeal, the third member of the Committee shall be a faculty member.
 In all other cases, the two members shall choose the third member from the Equal Opportunity and Non-Discrimination Grievance Committee member pool.

 A previous, serious violation of the Equal Opportunity and Non-Discrimination policy will be considered in determining whether an individual shall become a member of the Equal Opportunity and Non-Discrimination Grievance Committee pool.
-In the event an individual who has committed a serious violation of the Equal Opportunity and Non-Discrimination policy is invited to serve in the Equal Opportunity and Non-Discrimination policy is invited to serve in the Equal Opportunity and Non-Discrimination Grievance Committee pool, the EO will notify the Vice President who submitted the individual's name and will consult with the Vice President regarding whether the individual should become a member of the Equal Opportunity and Non-Discrimination Grievance Committee pool.
+In the event an individual who has committed a serious violation of the Equal Opportunity and Non-Discrimination policy is invited to serve in the Equal Opportunity and Non-Discrimination Grievance Committee pool, the EO will notify the Vice President who submitted the individual's name and will consult with the Vice President regarding whether the individual should become a member of the Equal Opportunity and Non-Discrimination Grievance Committee pool.
 The Vice President will decide whether to proceed with or withdraw the individual's invitation.